 It will push subtle suggestions that you meet a daily goal of 30 minutes of exercise a day, and even create local leader boards in your area.
 This means that you can compete against locals, aiming to be the king/queen of your block.
 Plus, of course, it will work on just about any phone.
-So long as your device can play online keno in the UK, it will operate human just fine as well.
+So long as your device can access online entertainment like UK Bingo and Keno, it will operate human just fine as well.

 Strava is by far one of the most popular apps today.
 It provides extremely in depth information on your exercise routines, going as far as to break down each session with useful information, indicate where you excelled, and even give awards on your best performances.
 It is completely free to use, but provides an even deeper level of details if you opt for the paid membership.

 Runcoach is for those that take their running seriously.
 The impressive built in algorithms analyse your routes, inspect your performance, and provide detailed advice on how to push yourself to the limit.
 You need not look any further if you’re looking for the ultimate training companion, which is especially useful for those that tackle marathons on a regular basis.
 The app is free, but for a monthly cost you can literally get in contact with real human coaches.
 Look no further if running is a bit more than just exercise in your books.